pahihu/simh-nova-dzp/README.md

 What bugged me, that [Wild Hare Computer Systems Inc.](https://novasareforever.org/emulators/emulator-downloads) produced an excellent Nova/Eclipse simulator, which is based on OpenSimH.
-It contains an 6067-type RDOS disk with goodies loaded, but I cannot access it, because there is no DZP disk controller in SimH.
+It contains a 6067-type RDOS disk image loaded with goodies, but I cannot access it, because there is no DZP disk controller in SimH.
 Let's do it.